Can You Mine Ancient Debris With Iron

 Comprehensive Overview

-To truly understand why iron pickaxes are ineffective against ancient debris, we need to delve into the mechanics of Minecraft and the properties of the materials involved.
+To truly understand why iron pickaxes are ineffective against ancient debris, we need to dig into the mechanics of Minecraft and the properties of the materials involved.
 Minecraft assigns a "hardness" value to each block.
 This value determines how long it takes to mine the block with a specific tool, and whether the tool can mine it at all.
 Ancient debris has a high hardness value, surpassing the capabilities of weaker materials like iron.

 This system is designed to create a progression within the game.
 Players start with basic tools and gradually upgrade to more powerful ones as they explore and gather resources.
 This progression ensures that players must invest time and effort to acquire the best gear.
 Allowing iron pickaxes to mine ancient debris would disrupt this balance, making netherite far too accessible and diminishing its value.